Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Quantum metric

-For $\gamma > 1$, only the finite number of interacting levels is important.
-For $G_{rr}$ and $G_{\theta\theta}$ the two-level contribution should be multiplied by factor $N(N-1)$, because every summand in the definition $G$ has the same distribution.
+In the localized phase we can use two-level approximation to obtain metric.
+For $G_{rr}$ and $G_{\theta\theta}$ the two-level contribution should be multiplied by factor $N(N-1)$, because every summand in the definition of $g$ (\ref{g_def}) has the same distribution.

-These arguments fit perfectly with the numerics in Fig.\ref{fig:G_rr}.
-For $G_{r\theta}$, the two-level contribution vanishes and the three-level approximation should be used.
+These arguments are in perfect agreement with the numerical results shown in Fig.\ref{fig:G_rr}.
+For $G_{r\theta}$, the two-level contribution vanishes, and a three-level approximation must be used instead.

+To summarize, in this section we have derived asymptotic expressions for the QGT in the localized phase, which arise from the effective two-level contribution for different disorder strengths.
+Geometrically, this asymptotic behavior corresponds to the embedding of a two-dimensional manifold into $\mathbb{R}^3$.
+Depending on the ratio of the distribution width to the level spacing, $W/\delta$, the embedding exhibits either the topology of a sphere or a cone.
+However, for the deterministic model and the weak-disorder case, the metric does not exhibit a clear phase identification, as seen in Fig.(\ref{QGT_det}) and Fig.(\ref{QGT_weak}), in contrast to the strong disorder case shown in Fig.(\ref{fig:G_rr}), Fig.(\ref{fig:G_tt}) and Fig.\ref{fig:G_rt}.